Insert Messages

 });

 Insert a message into a local conversation.
-The message is not actually sent to the server or the other party.
-This is not supported for chatroom conversation types.
+The message will not actually be sent to the server or the recipient.
+Chatroom conversation types are not supported.

 Conversation.ConversationType conversationType = Conversation.ConversationType.PRIVATE;